siv-org/docs.siv.org/content/intro/index.md

 ## Implementation Alongside The Paper System

 Although SIV is designed to exceed paper across all relevant criteria, it need not be forced upon any voter.
-It acts an additional option to the choice between In-Person & Vote-by-Mail.
+It acts as an additional option to the choice between In-Person & Vote-by-Mail.
 Any voter who prefers traditional paper methods can still use them.

 ## Ready For Use